onsightit/solarcoin/doc/build-windows.md

   * Accept the license
   * Create a new UNIX user account (this is a separate account from your Windows account)

+Note: If you have spaces in your Windows PATH, edit .profile and add this command before the PATH= command: export PATH=`echo $PATH|sed -e 's/ /\\\ /g'`

 After the bash shell is active, you can follow the instructions below, starting with the "Cross-compilation" section.
 Compiling the 64-bit version is recommended but it is possible to compile the 32-bit version.